Gloridust/LoRA-SpamFilter/README.md

 # LoRA-SpamFilter

 A project aimed at filtering spam messages in SMS with miniature language models and part-of-speech tagging techniques.
-Work with Gemma:7b
+Work with 'gemma:7b' or 'qwen:14b'.

+Note: In the Chinese usage scenario, you need to use the ‘qwen:14b’ model, and in the English scenario, you need to use ‘gemma:7b’

 ## Consequent